-‘Witnessing Resistance’: healing the community with photos and conversations
+‘Witnessing Resistance’: Healing the community with photos and conversations

-The event featured 18 printed photographs that showed people peacefully protesting the Nazi rally.
+The event featured 18 printed photographs that showed people peacefully protesting the white supremacist rally.
+There were no photos that depicted violence.

-Most of the photos displayed Amos himself did not see until a month ago.
+Amos did not even see the photos in the exhibit until a month ago.

 “I just put them away for a reason because I just didn't want to see them,” Amos said.
 “I knew somewhere in the back of my mind that I was going to go back and deal with those photos.
 Five years for me - I thought it would be a good point for me to go back and revisit those things.”